 Are chiropractors doctors, though?
 Here’s more information about what these providers do, the training they receive, and what you can expect at your first appointment.

-Chiropractors do not hold medical degrees, so they aren’t medical doctors, but they graduate with a doctor of chiropractic degree.
+Chiropractors don’t hold medical degrees, so they aren’t medical doctors, but they graduate with a doctor of chiropractic degree.
 They do have extensive training in chiropractic care and are licensed practitioners.

 Chiropractors begin their education by getting an undergraduate degree with a focus on the sciences.
 After graduation, they move on to a 4-year chiropractic program with classes and hands-on experience.